bennett000/md-tutorial/DEPENDENCIES.md

 ==============================

 The end project will run as a simple self contained web application with no external dependencies.
-External dependencies will be managed with b̶o̶w̶e̶r̶ ̶w̶i̶t̶h̶ t̶h̶e̶ ̶o̶d̶d̶ ̶n̶p̶m̶ ̶e̶x̶c̶e̶p̶t̶i̶o̶n̶.̶ npm.
+External dependencies will be managed with b̶o̶w̶e̶r̶ ̶ w̶i̶t̶h̶  t̶h̶e̶ ̶o̶d̶d̶ ̶n̶p̶m̶ ̶e̶x̶c̶e̶p̶t̶i̶o̶n̶.̶ npm, and bower will be the odd exception.

 In the following "the author" refers to the author of md-tutorial, not the third party technology.

+### Application

 ## Angular